Skip to content

 3

-/// A class that represents a counter with a `count` state
+/// A class representing a counter that holds the 'count' state

 4